feilchenfeldt/Evolutionary_Genomics_Tutorial/UnixBasics.md

 ```
 command -options target
 ```
-The command comes first (such as cd or ls as we will see later) then any options (always proceeded by a – and also called flags) and then the target (such as the file to move or the directory to list).
+The command comes first (such as `cd` or `ls` as we will see later) then any options (always proceeded by a `–` or a `--` and sometimes followed by a value) and then the target (such as the file to move or the directory to list).
 These commands are written on the prompt (terminal command line).

+The `-options` are sometimes called flags.

+The `targets` are sometimes called positional arguments.

+Example:

+    cp -r folder1 folder2

+- Here `cp` is a bash command that copies files or folders.
+- `-r` is an option that tells the program to copy recursively, meaning to include all files in the folder and in all subfolders.
+- `folder1` and `folder2` are two targets.
+  - `folder1` is the file path from which `cp` copies files.
+  - `folder2` is the file path to which `cp` copies files.

 ### Find your keys!